 And by the time of Ali vs Frazier II, so was Joe.
 After a couple of wins against overmatched opposition in 1972, Frazier took on a young contender named George Foreman, the 1968 Olympic gold medalist, undefeated with 34 knockouts in 37 wins.
-After vanquishing Ali, Frazier was viewed as a truly dominant champion and there was little reason to think Foreman might take the crown.
+Having vanquished Ali, Frazier was viewed as a truly dominant champion and there was little reason to think Foreman might take the crown.
 So fight fans got the shock of their lives when Big George not only defeated Frazier in Kingston, Jamaica, but gave him a terrible beating, knocking him down six times in less than six minutes as Howard Cosell repeatedly bellowed from ringside, “Down goes Frazier!
 Down goes Frazier!”

 Now it was obvious that Frazier needed a knockout to win.
-Joe landed more left hooks in the tenth, but unlike in their first clash, none seriously hurt or staggered Ali.
-Both men connected in the eleventh, the best action round of the match, and in the final stanza Ali closed the show, throwing one flurry after another and giving the crowd the Ali Shuffle as he swatted at Frazier.
-Yet it was Ali’s clinches, not his punches, which allowed him to control much of the action and fittingly, as the final bell sounded, it found the two heavyweights tangled up in each other’s arms.
+And while Joe landed more left hooks in the tenth, unlike in their first clash, none seriously hurt or staggered Ali.
+Both men connected in the eleventh, the best action round of the fight, and in the final stanza Ali closed the show, throwing one flurry after another and giving the crowd the “Ali Shuffle” as he swatted at Frazier.
+And yet it was clinches, not punches, which allowed Ali to control much of the action and fittingly, as the final bell sounded, it found the two heavyweights tangled up in each other’s arms.

-The contest had lacked the action, the drama, and the ebb and flow of their first classic fight and this time there was no suspense in terms of the outcome; Ali won at least seven rounds.
-Frazier and his trainer Eddie Futch would complain about the referee’s unwillingness to penalize Ali for his constant holding, but Joe had simply not been busy enough to engender much sympathy.
-It had been a good fight yet a somewhat anti-climactic affair, and now attention shifted to the prospect of the crafty Ali challenging the indomitable Foreman in the famous “Rumble In The Jungle.” — Michael Carbert
+The contest had lacked the intensity, the drama, and the ebb and flow of their first historic duel and this time there was no suspense in terms of the outcome; Ali had clearly won no fewer than seven rounds.
+Frazier and his trainer Eddie Futch would complain about the referee’s unwillingness to penalize “The Greatest” for his constant holding, but Joe had simply not been busy enough to engender much sympathy.
+It had been a very good heavyweight fight, yet a somewhat anti-climactic affair, certainly not a classic, and now attention shifted to the prospect of the crafty Ali challenging the indomitable Foreman in the famous “Rumble In The Jungle.” — Michael Carbert